Symmetry, Integrability and Geometry: Methods and Applications (SIGMA)

 • Quantum gravity and cosmology

 SIGMA is a refereed purely electronic arXiv overlay journal with a lot of mirrors around the world.
 In spite of being open access, the journal does not charge authors for publication.
-SIGMA is a non-profit, volunteer-run project operated by the following people (all from the Institute of Mathematics of NAS of Ukraine):

 Executive Assistant: Vira Pobyzh